 There's been a huge population growth in Bangalore in recent years.
 About 12.5 million people now live there, making it India's fourth largest city after Mumbai, Delhi, and Kolkata.
 Although Bangalore isn't regarded as a must-visit tourist destination in India, many people like the city because of its greenery and interesting buildings.
 Unfortunately, some its appeal has been lost to growing traffic congestion and garbage disposal issues though.

-Find out what to know before you go in this Bangalore guide.
+Find out what to know before you go in this Bangalore travel guide.

 Planning Your Trip